 What We Do

 Hatchery goals include conserving the Columbia River spring Chinook salmon upstream of Bonneville Dam.
-Our annual production goal is 1.17 million spring Chinook salmon; with 250,000 spring Chinook fry transferred to the Confederated Tribes of the Umatilla for reintroduction into the Walla Walla River.
+Our annual production goal is 1.52 million spring Chinook salmon.
+It also provides 250,000 spring Chinook eggs to the Washington Department of Fish and Wildlife Lyons Ferry Fish Hatchery for the Touche River Program and up to 400,000 spring Chinook eggs to the Confederated Tribes of the Umatilla Indian Reservation Walla Walla Fish Hatchery Production Program for reintroduction into the Walla Walla River.

 We raise spring Chinook salmon!
 Chinook are the largest species, averaging 18-24 pounds.
 Chinook have small black spots on the back, dorsal fin, and tail fin.
 The gums at the base of the teeth are gray.
 Spring Chinook are smaller, slimmer, and not as brightly colored when spawning as fall Chinook.
 Spring Chinook salmon return in the spring of the year; but we hold them in our adult holding ponds until they are spawned in August.
 You can see adults in the holding ponds April - August.

 Carson National Fish Hatchery works in coalition with the Umatilla Indian Reservation to restore spring Chinook salmon populations above the Columbia River's McNary Dam.
 Every year, we load 250,000 young spring Chinook salmon into trucks and transport them to the South Fork Walla Walla River for release.

 Carson National Fish Hatchery is located about an hour and a half from the metro Portland/Vancouver area just north of the small town of Carson, Washington.
 We are in the heart of the Gifford Pinchot National Forest, offering a multitude of outdoor recreational activities.